The Artful Dodger (2023 TV series): Development

-The project was announced in 2022.
-The eight-part series is a co-production between Sony Pictures Television's Curio Pictures and Beach Road Pictures.
-Jo Porter represents Curio Pictures as executive producer, while David Maher and David Taylor executive produce for Beach Road Pictures.

-It was created by James McNamara, David Maher and David Taylor.
-Writers on the series include McNamara, Andrew Knight, Vivienne Walshe and Dan Knight, with Miranda Tapsell as a story consultant.
-It is produced by Jeffrey Walker, who is also a director alongside Corrie Chen and Gracie Otto.
+The series was developed and created by James McNamara, David Maher and David Taylor, and was first announced in 2022.
+It is a co-production between Sony Pictures Television's Curio Pictures and Beach Road Pictures.
+Jo Porter executive produces for Curio Pictures, while David Maher and David Taylor executive produce for Beach Road Pictures with Ross Allsop as series producer.
+Writers for the first season include McNamara, Andrew Knight, Vivienne Walshe, and Dan Knight, while directors include Jeffrey Walker, Corrie Chen, and Gracie Otto.

-On 20 November 2024, Disney announced that The Artful Dodger had been renewed for a second season at their APAC (Asia Pacific) showcase event in Singapore.
-Filming for the second season took place between February and May 2025 at Callan Park in Sydney, Australia.

-Co-creator James McNamara will return as an executive producer and writer for the second season, with writers joining including Kate Mulvany, Dan Knight and Miranda Tapsell.
-Ben Young and Gracie Otto were announced as directors, with Jeffrey Walker consulting.
-Jo Porter and Rachel Gardner will be both executive producers and producers for the series, joined by McNamara also executive producing and Cameron Welsh as producer.
+On 20 November 2024, Disney+ renewed the series for a second series at their APAC (Asia Pacific) showcase event in Singapore.
+Co-creator James McNamara and Dan Knight returned to write for the second series, while new writers included Kate Mulvany and Miranda Tapsell.
+Gracie Otto returned to direct, while new directors included Ben Young and Ben C. Lucas.
+Jo Porter and Rachel Gardner returned to executive produce with McNamara joining them and Cameron Welsh as series producer.
+The season also featured outfits created by costume designer Marion Boyce.

+On 4 August 2026, Disney+ renewed the series for a third and final series.

 Casting

-In November 2022, the lead cast of David Thewlis, Thomas Brodie-Sangster and Maia Mitchell was confirmed.
-Brodie-Sangster and Mitchell read through real-life historical case files from the era and had medical experts to help them in their roles.
-The main cast is expected to return for the second season.

-The cast also includes a number of Australian actors, including Damon Herriman, Miranda Tapsell, Tim Minchin and Susie Porter.
+In November 2022, the lead cast of Thomas Brodie-Sangster, David Thewlis, and Maia Mitchell was announced.
+Brodie-Sangster and Mitchell read through real-life historical case files from the era and had medical experts to help them prepare for their roles.
+The rest of the cast consists of a majority of Australian actors, including Damon Herriman, Tim Minchin, Miranda Tapsell and Susie Porter.

+In December 2025, Luke Bracey, Jeremy Sims, and Zac Burgess were confirmed to have joined the cast for the second series.

 Filming

-Filming took place in Sydney, New South Wales.
-Filming on the series took five months.
+Filming for the first series took place between November 2022 and March 2023 in Sydney, New South Wales.
 The production had access to a former psychiatric hospital precinct in Sydney, preserved from the 19th century with the production surrounding the existing sandstone buildings with standing sets.
 Filming locations also included Elizabeth Farm in the Western Sydney suburbs, Rookwood Cemetery, Callan Park, and the northern headland of Botany Bay, Cape Banks.
+The first scene Mitchell and Brodie-Sangster shot together was an intimate scene from the last episode; before shooting that scene Mitchell felt she didn't have chemistry with Brodie-Sangster because they had very different personalities and feared that-that would translate onto the screen but, upon shooting, realized she was wrong.

+Filming for the second series took place between February and May 2025 at Callan Park in Sydney.